Repository42/Youtube-Playlist-Backup/README.md

 2) Then run: `crontab -e`

-3) And add this line with a correct file path: `0 0 * * * /path/to/youtube_backup.py --config /path/to/config.json --credentials /path/to/credentials --backup`
+3) And add this line with a correct file path: `0 0 * * * /path/to/youtube_backup.py --config /path/to/config.json --credentials /path/to/credentials --backup /path/to/Backup`

 ## Issues